As the new adage goes, the internet is forever.

 Social media posts, comments, images and videos are a part of the "public sphere," where all online activity can and will be recorded and judged.
 This doesn’t just apply to a student getting accepted into their college of choice.
 This also comes into play when prospective employers are reviewing job applicants.
 Chances are, when you apply for a job, the hiring manager is digging up as much dirt on you as is available via Google.

 However, this shouldn’t deter you from using Twitter, Instagram or Facebook.
-For some, social media can be a path a rewarding career.
+For some, social media can be a path to a rewarding career.
 Hiring managers might discover what they consider to be ideal qualities when they’re stalking your online activity.

 Here’s how to use your accounts to score your dream job.